bagyeman90/Java/README.md

     }
 }
 Use code with caution.
 Learn more
 Within the main method, we utilize the System.out.println() statement to display the message "Hello World" to the console.
-This statement effectively prints the desired output to the terminal window.
+This statement effectively prints the desired output to the terminal window

-Conclusion